Governance and Funding

 Governance of the NABP PMP InterConnect Steering Committee

 The NABP PMP InterConnect is governed by a Steering Committee, exclusively composed of representatives of the PMPs that are participating in the system.
 The Steering Committee serves as the governing and advisory body as it relates to the administration and function of the PMP InterConnect.
-No outside organization, public or private, has access to the NABP InterConnect, a vote about, influence over, or the ability to direct the administration and function of the NABP InterConnect.
+No outside organization, public or private, has access to the PMP InterConnect, a vote about, influence over, or the ability to direct the administration and function of the PMP InterConnect.
 Outside parties and subject matter experts may, however, be asked to provide information for the Steering Committee’s consideration from time to time.

-There are 31 members on the Steering Committee: Arizona, Arkansas, Colorado, Connecticut, Delaware, Idaho, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Nevada, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Virginia, West Virginia, and Wisconsin.
+There are 43 members on the Steering Committee: Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, New Hampshire, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, and Wisconsin.
 Additional members will join as they agree to participate and execute the MOU with NABP.

 NABP understands current state government funding challenges and has made a commitment to finance the development and deployment of the PMP InterConnect and annual operating costs of the system for at least the first seven years of operation.
 It is the Association’s goal that states will never have to pay annual participation fees to participate.
 In addition, NABP will cover all costs associated with the development and ongoing operation of PMP InterConnect.

 Funding for Implementation and Participation

-NABP is paying for all costs associated with the development and implementation of the NABP InterConnect, as well as five years of annual participation fees for each participating PMP using, exclusively, its own revenues derived from program resources and its reserves.
+NABP is paying for all costs associated with the development and implementation of the PMP InterConnect, as well as five years of annual participation fees for each participating PMP using, exclusively, its own revenues derived from program resources and its reserves.
 NABP has the financial resources to make this commitment without the need to use any outside funding sources.